- The SuperOffice customer service benchmark report

 - 90% of companies do not acknowledge or inform the customer that an email has been received (Tweet this!)

-- 99% of companies do not follow up with customers to see if they are satisfied with the response (Tweet this!)
+- 97% of companies do not send a follow up email to customers to see if they are satisfied with the response (Tweet this!)

 Delivering excellent service to your customers isn’t rocket science.

-What do you think of the new report?
+What do you think of the customer service benchmark report?

 Leave a comment below to tell us what you think.

 P.S.
-If you got something valuable from the new benchmark report, please remember to tweet about 2017 Customer Service Benchmark report.
+If you got something valuable from the new benchmark report, you can share it on Twitter here!